 Hormones are the chemical messengers in the human body responsible for maintaining the body’s homeostasis.
 During puberty, the hypothalamus produces gonadotropin, a hormone that instigates the production of sex, adrenal, and growth hormones.
 The spike in each of these hormones affects the teenager’s body, moods, emotions, and impulses.

 Changes in behavior and temperament are normal in teens.
 However, hormonal imbalances can result in mental health disorders.
-Reach out to Stonewater Adolescent Recovery Center to learn the effects of hormones on teen mental health by calling 662.373.2828 today.
+Reach out to Stonewater Adolescent Recovery Center to learn the effects of hormones on teen mental health by calling 662.373.2828 today and asking about adolescent mental health treatment.

 How Do Hormones Impact Teen Mental Health?